lunarcleint/3D-HaxeFlixel/README.md

 ## Limitations 🔴
 - Can not render a model with more then **ONE** texture (can have specular and normal maps).
 - Only supports the follow file formats; `.obj, .awd, .3ds, .ac3d, .md2, .md5, .dae, .dfx`.
 - Amount of View3Ds allowed limited to `FlxG.stage.stage3Ds.length` (preformance dependent in some cases).
+Use `Flx3DUtil.is3DAvailable();` to check if a 3D Instance is available.

 ## Requirements 🟡